AhmedAbd-Allah/phoneBook/README.md

 ## If I have more time..
 1- I would create API documentaion using technologies like swagger

 2- I would create a global unified response handler module to be used in all endpoints rather than setting rsponse status code and returning response without setting custom response messages

+3- I would create a function to remove isDeleted property from returned results as this piece of information shouldn't be returned

-3- I would return custom response and error messages
+4- I would return custom response and error messages

-4- I would create a seperate test database (or in-memory database for test) other than the actual database
+5- I would create a seperate test database (or in-memory database for test) other than the actual database

-5- I would create docker file for this app
+6- I would create docker file for this app

-6- I would deploy the app
+7- I would deploy the app

 ## Contact Details
 * Linkedin: https://www.linkedin.com/in/abdallah7/